thunderbird/thunderbird-android/docs/RELEASING.md

 7. Fill out Release notes (copy from `app-k9mail/fastlane/metadata/android/en-US/changelogs/${versionCode}.txt`)
 8. Click _Next_
 9. Review the release
-10. Start with a staged rollout (usually 20%)
+10. Start with a staged rollout (usually 20%) for production and full rollout for beta versions
 11. On the Publishing overview page, click _Send change for review_
 12. Wait for the review to complete
 13. In case of a rejection, fix the issues and repeat the process
 14. Once the review is complete, monitor the staged rollout for issues and increase the rollout percentage as necessary

+### Troubleshooting

+### F-Droid

+If the app doesn't show up in the F-Droid client:

+- Check the build cycle, maybe you just missed it and it will be available in the next cycle.
+(The cycle is usually every 5 days.)
+- Check [F-Droid Status](https://fdroidstatus.org/status/fdroid) for any issues.
+- Check [F-Droid Monitor](https://monitor.f-droid.org/builds) for any errors mentioning `com.fsck.k9`.